osposweb/osposweb.github.io/OSPOS-Environment-Development.md

 Also composer needs to be installed, by example Debian derived distribution can see this tutorial: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-16-04.

 Once the basic tools are installed run `bin/devinstall.sh`, which will install all the npm, composer and bower packages and run the grunt script automatically at the end.
 It will also generate the source code documentation under docs/ using ApiGen tool (all installed automatically).
+Please bear in mind that ApiGen fails with PHP 7.2.
+See https://github.com/opensourcepos/opensourcepos/issues/2079.

 ## Running js minification builds